 .
 Your tuition, not including fees, will range from $49,000 to $59,000 for your degree for Ohio residents.
 Now, if you are not a resident of Ohio, then you can be looking at paying anywhere from $125,000 to $151,000, not including fees to earn your degree.

 Georgetown offers students full time and part-time options for their various nurse practitioner programs.
 Depending on the specialization you choose, the program will be 40-49 credits.
 This university's price tag will run you from $47,000 to $60,000 for tuition and fees.

 Emory offers acute and primary care specialty options to its prospective students.
 The cost of Emory University is about $23,000 a semester for 4 semesters.

-Below let’s take a quick look at how much some of the nation’s top DNP-Nurse Practitioner programs cost.
+Below let’s take a quick look at the nurse practitioner school cost for some of the top DNP-Nurse Practitioner programs in the nation.

 Columbia University is a private school located in New York City.
 They offer students three different specializations to achieve their DNP.
 If you choose to complete the program on a full-term track, your nurse practitioner school cost will be around $66,000 for the first year.
 This amount does not include additional fees.
 So, depending on the program length, you are looking at paying around $132,000-$264,000 for your degree.

 The University of Washington is a public institution.
 There are four different roles that you can pursue as a DNP student at this school.
 The quarterly nurse practitioner program cost for in state residents is around $9,700, and for out of state residents, the quarterly tuition is around $13,800.
 Again, this does not include additional fees and incidental costs.
 Your total nurse practitioner school cost will depend on the program you choose.